 Finally, this Labfest's most satisfying entry is Maynard Manansala and U.Z.
 Eliserio's "Hindi Ako si Darna," which is basically a study of the superhero in a postsuperhero age.

 Although bloated in parts and rather slow at the start, the play is still a rollicking laugh trip--intelligent without being pompous, hilarious without being excessive.
-The first-rate ensemble, which includes Tetchie Agbayani as a now grandmotherly Darna, Ricci Chan as bitter, faux-British Ding and John Lapus as an out-of-shape Valentina, confidently heave this play to comedic heights.
+The first-rate ensemble, which includes Tetchie Agbayani as a now grandmotherly Darna, Ricci Chan as a bitter, faux-British Ding and John Lapus as an out-of-shape Valentina, confidently heave this play to comedic heights.

 "Hindi Ako si Darna," directed by Andoy Ranay, doesn't pretend to be anything other than the all-stops-out entertainment it is.
 And in the modesty of that ambition, it proves to be a bigger, more resonant piece than many other entries.